Experience Versions

 You may also view different experience versions, and how a given resource changes across versions, by selecting the dropdown menu alongside your version name in the application’s breadcrumbs.

-If you are viewing any version besides “develop”, none of the resources will be editable, nor can you create any new resources.
+If you are viewing a version other than the “develop” version, none of the resources will be editable, nor can you create any new resources.
 You will need to copy the version to “develop” if you wish to make any edits.

 Creating an Experience Version